BALTIMORE — Maryland is among 21 states suing the Trump Administration over its threats to cut billions of dollars in USDA funding.

 In December of 2025 USDA implemented new conditions on states receiving federal funding for a number of entitlement programs like food stamps (SNAP), and the Special Supplemental Nutrition Program for Women, Infants and Children, also known as WIC.

-New USDA guidelines require states to comply with the Trump Administration's policies mandating that no federal tax-payer funds go towards undocumented migrants or programs promoting diversity, equity and inclusion (DEI).
+New USDA guidelines require states to comply with the Trump Administration's policies mandating that no federal tax-payer funds go towards covering undocumented migrants or programs promoting gender identity or DEI (Diversity, Equity and Inclusion).

 SEE ALSO: Maryland sues in attempt to withhold SNAP recipient info from feds

-Maryland Attorney General Anthony Brown says the policies are vague and risk states being on the receiving end of "arbitrary enforcement."
+Brown claims the Administration's policies are vague and risk states being on the receiving end of "arbitrary enforcement."

 This is notable considering a unanimous Fourth Circuit Court of Appeals last month ruled in favor of Trump regarding halts to other DEI related funding, based on the same argument of "vagueness."